Ever thought about starting your own landscaping business?

 Note: there are a few states that require a landscaper-specific license or a license to spray pesticides.
 Check them out here.

-Once you’ve got your necessary licenses in hand, it’s time to get insured.
+Once you’ve got your necessary licenses in hand, it’s time to get landscaping insurance.
 Business insurance is no joke - and if you want even the smallest chance at having a successful landscaping company, you have to have it.
 A lot of customers won’t work with you if you don’t have liability coverage, which can cause you to miss out on some pretty good projects.
 Besides, most states legally require you to have business insurance before you even work with your first client.

 Don’t worry, you won’t need complicated coverage if you’re just starting out your landscaping business.
 Most landscapers will need general liability insurance, which covers you in case of accidents, property damage, or reputational damage (like if you post something untrue about a client on social media and they decide to sue you - really!).